More Than Half of People Believe Using Spyware To Snoop On Family Members Is Legal, Study Finds

 If you're a quality parent, then you should be able to trust your kid until they give a significant reason not to trust you.
 Monitoring them only encourages learning better sleuthing t

 I guess it depends on the situation...
-(Score:2)
+(Score:3)

 For kids it's a no brainer.
 They don't legally possess property, and they can't legally enter into a contract with a phone provider, which means they need someone else to obtain the device and access to use it for them.
 As such, just because they happen to use it, doesn't mean they own it, and the owner can do with their property as they see fit.

 Same goes for the computers in the house.
-The kids have their own computers, but I have them heavily locked down in what they can do, both at the individual host le
+The kids have their own computers, but I have them heavily locked down in what they can do, both at the individual host level, and the network level.

+Once they come of age, I will officially transfer ownership of their devices to them and remove any restrictions or monitoring on them (provided, of course, that they obtain their own cell phone contracts).

+Now, if I were to slip some spyware onto my wifes computer or phone, or my mother in law's when she visits, or that deadbeat cousin who crashes with us for a few months before he finds another job, then I'm probably in violation of doing anything to their devices.
+Their network traffic is still fair game though, since I own and administer the pipes they're using while in my house.

 What a repulsive thing to do (Score:2)